Sanborn-Young/MDpng2MDWebp/README.md

 ![ProgramIcon](./README_display/Dialog.jpg)

-The program create a smaller version of the original file in the same directory and adds a WD to the end of the file name for identification.
+The program create a smaller version of the original file in the same directory and adds a WP to the end of the file name for identification.